sudesh-kumar-cse/react-native-crop-images/README.md

     showCropGrid: true, // true or false
     dimmedLayerColor: '#99000000', // any color
     imageQuality: 80, // integer, 60-100
-    multipleImages: true, // true or false
+    multipleImage: true, // true or false
 });
 ```